Last Updated on September 14, 2022 by Morgan Beard

 4. Lease classification.

 The lease classification — finance or operating — should be determined at the lease commencement date.
 Equipment leases can fall in either classification.
 The classification of a lease has a direct impact on measurement, disclosure, and financial statement reporting.
+The Package of Practical Expedients aids in lease classification election.

 Finance leases are defined by these criteria: